You can’t manage a small business without a budget. It’s impossible.

 All business budgets start with a sales forecast.
 And don’t worry, you don’t have to whip out a complicated spreadsheet for this.

-I’ll admit that there are simple ways to do this and more sophisticated ways.
-For the purposes of this post, I’ll cover the simple ways.
+We’ll admit that there are simple ways to do this and more sophisticated ways.
+For the purposes of this post, we’ll cover the simple ways.

 If you’re starting with nothing, you’ll probably have to guesstimate your sales forecast based on what is common in your industry.

-Step #3 Allocate a % to each of your expenses
+Step 3: Allocate a percentage to each of your expenses

 Once you have your projected sales, you can start assigning a destination for those funds.